 Within a few weeks of returning from Europe, I moved out of my townhouse.
 The owners had given me the option to buy it but I declined.

 I moved in with a friend and started selling things I didn’t use much, like kitchen appliances, furniture and tons of the decorations I’d purchased.
 I donated clothes and gave away tons of odds and ends to friends and family.

 It was obvious that I was pruning down my material possessions, but it wasn’t obvious why.
 I had no intention of letting go of my salon or leaving Vegas… (Ha!
 Goes to show what I knew.)

 After 6 months of utter confusion and with the majority of my stuff gone, I took a trip to Australia.
 I was reminded of how little I needed to be happy and how badly I wanted to experience the world.
 Somewhere between the pages of Walden and Vagabonding, a coffee shop in suburban Brisbane and the Great Barrier Reef, what I wanted became clear: freedom.

 Preparing to Leave

 It took me TWO YEARS to sell ALL of my belongings, pay off debt, save money, build up airline miles, research destinations, prepare to work on the road, dissolve my salon business and gracefully untangle myself from all other stateside obligations.

-As I travel around the world I’m picking up skills, tips, tricks and advice on how to sustain a lifestyle of freedom.
+As I move through the world I’m picking up skills, tips, tricks and advice on how to sustain a lifestyle of freedom.